-The Patient Discharge Mental Health Step Down Beds Services Framework Agreement offers support to hospitals in the discharge of adults and improves the patient pathway, from acute care to an appropriate care setting.
+The Patient Discharge and Mental Health Step Down Beds (Care) Services Framework Agreement offers support to hospitals in the discharge of adults and improves the patient pathway, from acute care to an appropriate care setting.
 It helps to streamline the transition from hospital to the community/care homes, and therefore reduces delayed transfers of care and unavoidable re-admissions to hospital.

 The framework agreement has been structured into the following Lots:

 - This lot facilitates patient discharge not only from emergency departments but also from the wider acute hospital and community care settings.

 • Lot 2: Third Party Brokerage Services

 - This lot supplies brokerage services for hospital patients whose needs are to be met when they are fit to be discharged from hospital.